xieyuheng/cell-complex/docs/a-recursive-combinatorial-description-of-cell-complex.md

 More example cell-complexes can be found at the [main project page](https://github.com/xieyuheng/cicada#hl-homology).
 - Further documentation about programming interface is work in progress.

-## Note about incidence matrix and incidence tensor

-`dic_t` can be viewed as sparse matrix.

-The recursive definition of `cell_t` means that, instead of incidence matrix,
-we need higher order incidence tensor to describe cell-complex.

-For example, for 1-dimensional edges, we can use incidence matrix (like in graph theory),
-while for 2-dimensional faces, to represent the incidence relation, we need tensor of order three.

 ## Note about space complexity